New Jersey Museums for Every Interest

 Boasting a collection of more than 20,000 pieces, a research library, and archives, the Museum of American Glass in Millville has one of the most comprehensive collections of American glass in the world.
 While you’re there, check out the Historic American Glass collection to learn about Southern New Jersey’s long heritage in glasswork and see professional artisans at work in the Artist Studios at WheatonArts.

 A tour of glasswork in New Jersey wouldn’t be complete without a stop in – you guessed it – Glassboro!
 Open most Saturdays, the Heritage Glass Museum preserves the legacy of South Jersey’s glassmakers with displays of historic glass, bottles and figurines, some dating back more than 200 years.
-Don’t forget to view the museum’s schedule of operation here before you plan your trip.
+Don’t forget to view the schedule of operation on the museum’s website before you plan your trip.

 History